-Durable Medical Equipment and Supplies
+Durable Medical Equipment and Supplies (In-Network only)

-The Plan covers the purchase, rental and/or repair of prosthetics, orthotics and other durable medical equipment and supplies.
+The Plan covers the in-network purchase, rental and/or repair of prosthetics, orthotics and other durable medical equipment and supplies.
 However, the cost of buying any such equipment will be covered only if the purchase price is expected to be less than long-term rental cost, or if the item is not available for rent.
 In addition, the following restrictions apply: